 This formula works well in a wide variety of circumstances, mainly because there are three main players in the regulatory contest: the company, its investors and the regulator.
 Regulated companies, implicitly - and sometimes explicitly - supported by their owners/investors, will often kick up quite a fuss in the final stages of a price control discussion, claiming that there is no way that the company can meet the regulators' '-X' efficiency target, and trying to browbeat or scare the regulator into making further concessions.
 But the owners/investors change sides when the new price control kicks in, and will generally put a lot of pressure on the company's managers to cut costs to as to beat the price control and make extra profits - and it is amazing how often the supposedly impossible efficiency targets have in practice been exceeded.

-Such efficiency targets are often met through capital investment but it is sometimes argued that the formula may reduce the incentive to innovate and invest in the short term, even though such investment might benefit both consumers and the company in the longer term.
+Price control efficiency targets are often met through capital investment but it is sometimes argued that the formula may reduce the incentive to innovate and invest in the short term, even though such investment might benefit both consumers and the company in the longer term.
 But the CAA has managed to overcome this problem by incentivising terminal and runway investment via its price controls.
 Ofgem, however, faces tricky decisions about whether it should incentivise investment in renewable energy.
 Why should the regulator in effect tax all gas and electricity customers in order to meet 'green' targets?
 Shouldn't such taxation be imposed transparently by Parliament?

 The level of permitted prices is generally calculated by adding together: